aisleron/aisleron.docs/docs/documentation/settings.md

 **Show on lock screen**: By default, your phone needs to be unlocked to use Aisleron.
 With this setting toggled to *On*, the Aisleron shopping list will be displayed over the lock screen for convenience.
 Any action outside Aisleron will still require the screen to be unlocked.

+**Keep screen on**: When turned on, the phone screen will remain on while viewing a shopping list.

 **Theme**: The application's display theme.
 Available options are *System Theme*, *Light Theme*, or *Dark Theme*.

 ## Shopping List Options